Conrad Goode

-Conrad Lawrence Goode (born January 9, 1962) is an American actor, screenwriter, film producer, musician, artist and former professional NFL player.
+Conrad Lawrence Goode (born January 9, 1962) is an American actor, screenwriter, film producer, musician, artist and former professional football player.
+He played as an offensive lineman in the National Football League (NFL).
+He played college football for the Missouri Tigers, earning first-team All-American honors in 1983.

 Early life and education

-Goode was born in Columbia, Missouri and attended Parkway Central High School.
+Goode was born in Columbia, Missouri, and attended Parkway Central High School.
 He is the stepson of Irv Goode and the son of former Mizzou All-American Conrad Hitchler.
 He played college football at the University of Missouri and was named a first-team All-American in 1983 by the United Press.